strayrobots/3d-annotation-tool/README.md

 - eigen3
 - OpenMP

-On Ubuntu these can be installed with `sudo apt-get libeigen3-dev libglfw3-dev libomp-dev`.
+On Ubuntu these can be installed with `sudo apt-get install libeigen3-dev libglfw3-dev libomp-dev`.

 Initialize submodules with `git submodule update --init --recursive`.
 Initialize git large file storage using `git lfs install`.